JoshuaRowePhantom/Phantom.Coroutines/README.md

 This library include Visual Studio Natvis visualizers for many of the embedded types.

+By and large, this library aims to be source-level compatible with cppcoro.
+Cppcoro namespaces, includes, and type aliases are provided.

 == Using ==

 Put the ```include/Phantom.Coroutines``` directory in your include path.
 Then,